shikharsharma23/UdacityFSNDLogAnalysis/Readme.md

 View Created for query 1 and query 2 :

-`create view article_log_join as select title,author,slug,path from log join articles on log.path like concat('%',articles.slug,'%');`
+`create view article_log_join as  select title,author,slug,path from log join articles on log.path like concat('%',articles.slug);`

 Running the queries: